mojolicious/template.js/README.md

 ### Debugging

-To help with debugging, all thrown exceptions are expanded with context information whenever possible.
+To help with debugging, all thrown exceptions as well as syntax errors are expanded with context information whenever possible.
 This does not incur a performance penalty, and therfore does not need to be disabled in production.

 ```
 Error: template:7